Wooden Horse Races Game

 Manufacturer Part No.:

 Please note: There is no red ink printed on the board.
-The game itself features black and purple ink.
+The game itself features black and brownish-purple ink.
+Also, the horses themselves are the same blond color as the wood,

 - Wooden Game Board